imyimang/discord-gemini-chat-bot/README_EN.md

 ## English | [繁體中文](README.md)

-This is a  Discord chat bot that using an API from Google's Gemini model.
+This is a Discord AI chat bot that using an API from Google's Gemini model.

 * It has two modes: whitelist and blacklist.(See the **FAQ** for more details)